wheleph/wheleph.github.io/_posts/2016-07-13-tagging-using-docker-registry-rest-api-v2.md

 ## Problem

-Docker Registry API v2 is incompatible with v1 and there's no dedicated method to tag an existing image.
+Docker Registry HTTP API v2 is incompatible with v1 and there's no dedicated method to tag an existing image.
 Instead you should deal with image _manifests_.

 ## Solution

 There are 2 manifest _schemas_ in v2 API:

 - version 1 which requires to use signed manifests
-- version 2 (available in Docker Registry >= 2.3) which allows you to use not-signed ones
+- version 2 (available in Docker Registry >= 2.3) which allows you to use non-signed ones

 Working with version 2 is much simpler and that's why we're going to use it.